5axes/CustomSupportCylinder/README.md

 # Custom Supports plugin for Cura

-Cura plugin which enables you to add custom cylindical supports.
+Cura plugin which enables you to add custom cylindrical and cubic supports.
 It is based on the CustomSupports plugin version of Krasimir Stenanov Custom : http://lokspace.eu/cura-custom-supports-plugin/
 Source code on Github : https://github.com/lokster/cura-custom-supports/tree/master/CustomSupports

 The initial version was tested on Cura 4.5

 ![View plugin](./images/plugin.jpg)

 Installation
 ----